-Each shall be responsible for conducting quasi-judicial reviews of specific types of applications as listed below.
-Rules of procedures, rules of ethics, public notice requirements, requirements regarding decisions, appeals and all other matters before either appropriate municipal panel shall be established as provided by the Act and as set forth in these Regulations.
+Bristol has created a Development Review Board to conduct all quasi-judicial reviews of specific types of applications as listed below.
+Rules of procedures, rules of ethics, public notice requirements, requirements regarding decisions, appeals and all other matters before the Development Review Board shall be established as provided by the Act and as set forth in these Regulations.

-Additionally, Bristol has also established a Design Review Committee to address development proposals solely within the Downtown Design Review Overlay District, associated with Bristol's Designated Downtown, The Downtown Design Review Committee serves as an advisory committee to the Zoning Administrator and each appropriate municipal panel.
+Additionally, Bristol has also established a Design Review Committee to address development proposals solely within the Downtown Design Review Overlay District, associated with Bristol's Designated Downtown, The Downtown Design Review Committee serves as an advisory committee to the Zoning Administrator and the Development Review Board.